-THE most expensive home in this country’s history has just been snapped up by Aussie millionaire Mike Cannon-Brookes (September 2018).
+THE most expensive home in this country’s history was snapped up by Aussie millionaire Mike Cannon-Brookes in September 2018.

 The Atlassian co-founder broke the record after buying Lady Mary Fairfax’s Point Piper mansion, Fairwater.

-And while the exact amount has not been disclosed, according to media reports, Mr Cannon-Brookes bagged the property for a "bargain-basement price of close to $100 million”.
+The exact amount has not been disclosed, and according to media reports, Mr Cannon-Brookes bagged the property for a "bargain-basement price of close to $100 million”, and